eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 ...
 ```

-We start with a first round of `PhaseIterGVN` (or just `IGVN`).
+After parsing the bytecode and creating our initial C2 IR, we start with a first round of `PhaseIterGVN` (or just `IGVN`).
 This is essentially an extended version of GVN (`PhaseGVN`).
 Compared to `PhaseGVN`, the `can_reshape` flag is enabled for `IGVN`, which allows `Node::Ideal` optimizations to perform
 additional "reshaping" optimizations.
 Further, `IGVN` is iterative.
 We have a `igvn_worklist`, that holds all nodes that we should still transform.
 And when a node is transformed (using `Ideal`, `Value`, or `Identity`), then its neighbours (the transitive useses) are added to the `igvn_worklist`,
-since they may now have new optimization opportunities.
+since they may now have new optimization opportunities (hence the name "iterative").
 For example, constants can propagate through the graph this way.
-`IGVN` is also used after most other optimizations (escape analysis, loop optimizations, etc), to clean up the graph
+`IGVN` is also used after most other major optimizations (e.g. escape analysis, and loop optimizations), to clean up the graph,
-again, and bring it into a canonical form again.
-This simplifies those other optimizations, since they can for example just
+and bring it into a canonical form again.
-set some if-condition to `true`, and then rely on `IGVN` to constant fold the control graph, and remove the `false` path.
+This allows most optimizations to avoid risky graph surgery that IGVN is also capable of doing.
+For example, when an optimization wants to remove an if-statement because it is always true, we can simply replace the if-condition with true in the IR.
+IGVN will then take care of safely removing all nodes on the else path and the if-node itself and ensures that the graph is in a sane state again afterwards.
-Getting the graph back into a canonical state is important, because other optimizations rely on a canonical state of the graph:
+As an additional bonus, IGVN will bring the graph back into a canonical state again which is important, because other optimizations rely on a canonical state of the graph:
 this simplifies the patterns the optimizations need to look for.

-In the list below I will explain some of the steps, and others I will simply skip, since I do not know enough about them
+In the list below, I will explain some of the steps, and others I will simply skip, since I do not know enough about them yet.
-(That could reflect the importance of those parts for your understanding at the beginner level, or it may just reflect my ignorance).

 - `process_for_unstable_if_traps`: skip.
 - Incremental inlining (aka late inlining): `inline_incrementally`: we already inlined some code during parsing.
 But we can now decide to inline even more methods, by replacing the calls in the IR with the IR nodes from the call.
 - Boxing Elimination: `eliminate_boxing` / `inline_boxing_calls`: special case of incremental inlining for `valueOf` methods.
 For example, it helps unbox `Integer` to `int`.
 - `remove_speculative_types`: skip.
 - `cleanup_expensive_nodes`: skip.
-- `PhaseVector`: helps unbox the boxed vector operations from the VectorAPI.
+- `PhaseVector`: helps to unbox the vector operations from the VectorAPI.
-- `PhaseRenumberLive`: remove useless nodes, and renumber the `Node::_idx`.
+- `PhaseRenumberLive`: remove useless nodes, and renumber the node indices stored in `Node::_idx` for each node.
 Up to now, a lot of nodes were created, so the highest `_idx` can be quite high.
 But also a lot of nodes were removed.
-Renumbering allows the `_idx` to be more compact, and that allows the data-structures based on `_idx` indexing to be smaller in the following optimizations.
+Renumbmering allows us to make the node index range more compact again since we could have already removed a lot of nodes.
+This also allows the data-structures based on `_idx` indexing to be smaller in the following optimizations.
 For debugging, it can often be helpful to disable the renumbering with `-XX:-RenumberLiveNodes`.
 - `remove_root_to_sfpts_edges`: skip.
 - Escape Analysis: `do_escape_analysis` / `ConnectionGraph`: detects allocations of Java objects that do not escape the scope of the compilation, and can thus be eliminated.
 All fields can become local variables instead.
 - Loop Optimizations: `PhaseIdealLoop` (first 3 rounds): it analyzes the loop structures and reshapes them.
 See [Part 4](https://eme64.github.io/blog/2025/01/23/Intro-to-C2-Part04.html) for an introduction to loop optimizations.
 Some example optimizations are:
-  - Detection of loops, canonicalization to `CountedLoop` (loop trip-count phi does not overflow).
+  - Detection of loops and attempts to canonicalize all loops that follow a simple "counted loop" form where we can predict the value of the loop induction variable `i` in each iteration while `i` never overflows.
   - Turning long-counted-loops into int counted-loops.
   - Remove empty loops.
   - Peeling: make a single-iteration copy of the loop, which is executed as straight-line code before the loop.
 That allows for some invariant checks to only be executed in the peeled iteration, and removed from the loop body.
-  - Loop predication: move some checks (e.g. null-checks, RangeChecks) before the loop.
+  - Loop Predication: move some checks (e.g. null-checks, range checks) before the loop.
-  - Unswitching: move a loop-invariant check before the loop, copy the loop: one with the true-path, one with the false-path only.
+  - Loop Unswitching: move a loop-invariant check before the loop by copying the loop: One loop version contains the true-path of the loop-invariant check and the other one the false-path only.
-  - Pre-Main-Post-loop:
+  - Pre-Main-Post-loop: We split a loop into a pre, a main, and a post loop.
+This has various applications:
     - Unrolling of main-loop.
     - Pre-loop used for alignment (on architectures where strict alignment for vectorization is required).
     - Post-loop used to handle left-over iterations.
-    - RangeCheck elimination: main-loop handles iterations where the RangeCheck is known to pass, pre and post loop handle the iterations before and after.
+    - Range Check Elimination: Let the main-loop handle those loop iterations where a range check is known to pass (i.e. we can get rid of it), while the pre and post loop handle those iteration before or afterwards where we don't know if the range check will pass (i.e. we keep the range check).
-  - Auto vectorization (main-loop).
+  - Auto Vectorization of the main-loop.
 - Conditional Constant Propagation (CCP): `PhaseCCP`, followed by IGVN.
+Note that both phases try to improve the type of nodes but take a different approach:
+  - We have not looked at types in more details, yet.
+Each node in the IR has a type assigned which tells us what value a node could take during runtime.
+For example, an `AddI` node could have a type `[5..10]` which means that during runtime, the addition will result in any value between 5 and 10 (inclusive).
-  - IGVN is pessimistic, i.e. starts with the whole range of a type (we confusingly call it BOTTOM) and tries to prove a narrower type.
+  - IGVN is pessimistic by first assuming nothing about a node.
+This means we start with a type that covers the whole range of values.
+For example, an AddI node starts with type `int` which means any integer (for those who studied lattices before, we oddly call this whole range of values BOTTOM and not TOP, and vice verca).
+IGVN then tries to narrow a node's type iteratively.
-  - CCP is optimistic, i.e. starts with an empty type (we confusingly call it TOP), and widens the type based on the node's input types.
+  - CCP is optimistic by starting with an empty type for each node (we confusingly call that empty type TOP).
+We then try to widen the types of all nodes by propagate the updated types through the graph in an iterative way until a fixed point is reached.
-- More Loop Optimisations: `optimize_loops`: many rounds of `PhaseIdealLoop`.
+- More Loop Optimizations: `optimize_loops`: many rounds of `PhaseIdealLoop`.
-- `process_for_post_loop_opts_igvn`: Some nodes have delayed some IGVN optimsations until after loop opts, for various reasons, including:
+- `process_for_post_loop_opts_igvn`: Some nodes have delayed some IGVN optimizations until after loop opts, for various reasons, including:
   - Some optimizations would make loop optimizations impossible or more difficult.
-  - Some nodes are needed for loop opts, and can be removed after (e.g. `Opaque` nodes).
+  - Some nodes are needed for loop opts only and can be removed afterwards (e.g. some `Opaque` nodes).
 - Macro Expansion: `PhaseMacroExpand`: Expands or removes macro nodes.
-Macro nodes are special nodes that represent complex operations that can not directly be mapped to machine (mach) nodes by the Matcher.
+Macro nodes are special nodes that represent complex operations that cannot directly be mapped to machine (mach) nodes by the Matcher.
 Instead, they need to be expanded to other nodes first.
-- Barrier Expansion: `expand_barriers`: Expand GC barriers, special instructions inserted to support garbage collection.
-These include write barriers to track modified references and read barriers to ensure objects are correctly loaded before use.
-For more information, see [this great blog post](https://blog.ragozin.info/2011/06/understanding-gc-pauses-in-jvm-hotspots.html).
+- Barrier Expansion: `expand_barriers`: Expand GC barriers which are special instructions inserted to support garbage collection.
+These include write barriers to track modified references and read barriers to ensure objects are correctly loaded before reading from them.
+For more information, see [this great blog post by Alexey Ragozin](https://blog.ragozin.info/2011/06/understanding-gc-pauses-in-jvm-hotspots.html).
 - `optimize_logic_cones`: Optimization for vector logic operations.
 - `process_late_inline_calls_no_inline`: post-parse call devirtualization, where we strength-reduce a virtual call to a static call very late (usually we would do that at parsing time already) because we now got more information (a narrow receiver type) from optimizations that happened after parsing.
 See [JDK-8257211](https://bugs.openjdk.org/browse/JDK-8257211).
-- `final_graph_reshaping`: Some final reshaping before we go to `Code_Gen`.
+- `final_graph_reshaping`: Some final reshaping before we continue to create the Mach graph in `Compile::Code_Gen`.

 **On Stack Replacement (OSR)**